selfcommunity/developers-doc/docs/apireference/v2/event/delete_an_event.md

 title: Delete an Event
 ---

 This endpoint deletes a specific event identified by \{id}.

 :::info

-This operation requires the event manager role.
+This operation requires authentication and that the user is the manager of the event.

 :::